Abbott Labs stock and its dividend hold a special place in my portfolio.

 Abbott Dividends Paid Vs. Free Cash Flow

-Over the past three years, dividend payments have run at less than 50% of free cash flow.
+Over the past three years, Abbott’s stock dividend distributions have run at less than 50% of free cash flow.
 This is a comfortable dividend payout ratio.

 Abbott has used the balance of its cash flow to aggressively reduce debt.
 So, let’s look at the company’s financial position next to see the impact.